 Back to glossary

-A tax-advantaged savings account available to individuals enrolled in a High-Deductible Health Plan (HDHP), used to pay for qualified medical expenses on a pre-tax basis.
+A tax-advantaged savings account available to individuals enrolled in a High-Deductible Health Plan (HDHP).

 Also known as